XinFinOrg/xdc-subnet-docs/docs/deployment/3_relayer.md

 6. `PORT` -> (Optional) Port where the server will be started on. default to 3000 if not set

 ## Start the relayer!
-1. Pull the image from docker hub by running `docker pull xinfinorg/relayer:latest` (This registry is working in progress)
+1. Pull the image from docker hub by running `docker pull xinfinorg/xdc-relayer:latest`
-2. Run the cli command to start the service: `docker run -d --env-file .env xinfinorg/relayer`
+2. Run the cli command to start the service: `docker run -d --env-file .env xinfinorg/xdc-relayer`

 You are all set!